 It is our tradition on Easter Sunday to collect an offering for One Great Hour of Sharing, which supports efforts to relieve hunger through the Presbyterian Hunger Program, promote development through the Presbyterian Committee on the Self-Development of People, and assist in areas of disaster through Presbyterian Disaster Assistance.
 To learn more about this offering, click here.

-To give, click on the link below and select “One Great Hour of Sharing” in the fund line.
+To give, click on the button to go to our online giving portal and select “One Great Hour of Sharing” in the fund line.
 Alternately, you may mail in a check with “One Great Hour of Sharing” in the memo line.